When Medicare Won't Pay for Nursing Home Care

 Other Options to Pay for Care

-If you can't afford to pay out of pocket, there may be other options for obtaining care after Medicare stops paying.
+If you can't afford to pay out of pocket for nursing home care and don't qualify for Medicaid, there may be other options for obtaining care.
 These options will depend on how much support you have from family and what alternatives are available in your state or local area.
 For example:

 • Non-profit care is available in some places.
 These facilities provide physical therapy and other services to people who qualify.
 Some disease-specific foundations may also offer financial assistance if you need care but can't afford it.